Framework-R-D/phlex-design/doc/appendices/glossary.rst

         A group of data cells each of which has the same data layer label.

         A data layer is one node in a data-layer hierarchy.
-        The top layer of the graph is always the `Job`.
+        The top layer of the hierarchy is always the `Job`.
         All other layers are defined by the combination of the configuration of the framework job and the layers defined in the input data.
         By contrast, in *art* the data layers are `Run`, `Subrun`, and `Event`.